Swollen feet and ankles are a common problem that will affect most of us at some point in our lives.

 Veins work to pump blood back up from the feet and legs to the heart through one-way valves.
-If these valves stop working properly due to weakness or damage, fluid can seep back down and pool causing a swollen feet and ankles.
+If these valves stop working properly due to weakness or damage, fluid can seep back down and pool causing swollen feet and ankles.

 Cellulitis is treated with antibiotics and can last anything from a few days to a number of months.

 It can be caused by a number of things such as infection, injury or cancer treatment such as radiotherapy or the removal of lymph nodes.

 There are a few other causes of foot swelling:

 A mild example of this is if you wear socks all day, when you take them off at the end of the day, there will be an indentation.

 Pitting edema usually results from water retention and is associated with things such as heart failure, pregnancy and systemic diseases.

-2) Non-pitting Edema: with this type of swelling, no indentation is left when you press on the area.
+With non-pitting oedema, no indentation is left when you press on the area.
 The most common cause of non-pitting edema is lymphedema.